ApprenticeAI/frapy/docs/faq.rst

 .. _jinja2: https://palletsprojects.com/p/jinja/
 .. _Django: https://www.djangoproject.com/

-Can I use Scrapy with BeautifulSoup?
+Can I use Frapy with BeautifulSoup?
 ------------------------------------

 Yes, you can.
-As mentioned :ref:`above <faq-frapy-bs-cmp>`, `BeautifulSoup`_ can be used for parsing HTML responses in Scrapy callbacks.
+As mentioned :ref:`above <faq-frapy-bs-cmp>`, `BeautifulSoup`_ can be used for parsing HTML responses in Frapy callbacks.
 You just have to feed the response's body into a ``BeautifulSoup`` object and extract whatever data you need from it.